Skip to contents

 If you work in the Scottish Government, please contact the package maintainers to arrange this step.

-1. Navigate to the summary page for your workgroup in Objective Connect.
+• Navigate to the summary page for your workgroup in Objective Connect.
 Select ‘Workgroup Options’, un-check the option to ‘Enforce Two-step verification’, and click the blue ‘Update’ button.
-(This setting will be reinstated later.)

 A button for 'Workgroup options' is selected.
 A menu is visible containing an option to 'Enforce Two-step verification' with a checkbox.

-1. In R, allow 2FA bypassing for the workgroup using allow_bypass_2fa(), providing the relevant workgroup UUID.
+2. In R, allow 2FA bypassing for the workgroup using workgroup_bypass_2fa(), providing the relevant workgroup UUID.
 For example:

 ## Bypass 2FA setting successfully updated for workgroup.